dorodere/komplett-normale-busliste/README.md

 can log in internally, and you automatically receive a nice overview of how many seats you need, who exactly wants to drive, and so on...

-So you ask you friendly local confused gamer if they can do something about it.
+So you ask your friendly local confused gamer if they can do something about it.
 As such, here's the solution!

 <!--